|Bald Eagle by Steve Hildebrand, USFWS|

 For more information on the impacts of lead ammunition, please go to the following links:

-Here are two links to information about the ballistic performance of copper slugs:
+Here is a link to information about the ballistic performance of copper slugs:

 *You must make at least one selection from any one of the following fields.
 Results will appear below the form.